-These new channel models require two steps: (i) setting up a generic channel model and identifying the parameters that have to be determined for its description and (ii) actually performing the measurement campaigns, and extracting numerical values for the parameters.
-At the moment, there are not many MIMO measurement campaign results publicly available, but this is going to change in the next years.
-In order to allow maximum benefits from those campaigns, the first step, namely the setting up of a generic channel model, is urgently required.
-This paper provides such a model, as well as a preliminary parameterization.
 For the standard narrowband channels, the generic model consists of an attenuator with a prescribed Doppler spectrum (time variance of the attenuation) [6].
-In the wideband case, a tapped-delay line (with possibly different) Doppler spectra for each tap has been proposed in the 1960s, and is used in the COST 207 (GSM) [7] and ITU-R [8] channel models.
-The much more involved generic framework of the "single-directional channel", either based on a geometric or a purely stochastic approach, was established in the mid- and late 1990s [9].
-All those generic models are now well-established, even though we note that the actual values of the parameters are still subject to discussion for different environments.
+In the wideband case, a tapped-delay line (with possibly different) Doppler spectra for each tap has been proposed in the 1960s and is used in the COST 207 (GSM) [7] and ITU-R [8] channel models.
+The much more involved generic framework of the "single-directional channel," either based on a geometric or a purely stochastic approach, was established in the mid- and late 1990s [9].
+All those generic models are now well established, even though we note that the actual values of the parameters are still subject to discussion for different environments.

 There are also some MIMO channel models available in the literature, but they are essentially constructions suited to specifically reproduce a certain effect.
-The most simple, and still most widely used, model is the independent Rayleigh fading at all antenna elements, introduced in [1] and also used in [2].
-Subsequently, [10] [11] have analyzed the effect of correlation.
-It used a geometrically- based stochastic approach, placing scatterers1 at random around the MS - a model that dates back to the early 70s [12], [13].
+The most simple and still most widely used model is the independent Rayleigh fading at all antenna elements, which was introduced in [1] and also used in [2].
+Subsequently, [10] and [11] have analyzed the effect of correlation; these papers used a geometrically based stochastic approach, placing scatterers1 at random around the MS: a model that dates back to the early 1970s [12], [13].
 The implications of a more general, cluster-based model introduced in [14] were analyzed by [15].
-A similar model is also currently under consideration within 3GPP and 3GPP2[16], the standardization bodies for third-generation cellular systems.
-In contrast to these geometrybased models, the papers [17] and [18] directly modeled the correlation matrix of the signals at the different antenna elements and introduce the simplification that scattering at transmitter and receiver is independent.Ref.[19] also includes the Doppler effect.
-All those models were based on the assumption that only single-scattering processes occurred, or that at least all those processes could be represented adequately by "equivalent" single-scattering processes (complex Gaussian fading of the entries of the transfer function matrix).
-However, the analysis of a group from Stanford [20] and one from Bell-Labs [21] showed the occurrence of so-called "keyhole-" or "pinhole-" channels whose behavior could not be explained adequately in terms of single scattering.
+A similar model is also currently under consideration within 3GPP and 3GPP2 [16]: the standardization bodies for third-generation cellular systems.
+In contrast to these geometry-based models, [17] and [18] directly model the correlation matrix of the signals at the different antenna elements and introduce the simplification that scattering at transmitter and receiver is independent.
+In [19], the Doppler effect is included.
+All those models were based on the assumption that only single-scattering processes occurred or that at least all those processes could be represented adequately by "equivalent" single-scattering processes (complex Gaussian fading of the entries of the transfer function matrix).
+However, the analysis of a group from Stanford [20] and one from Bell-Labs [21] showed the occurrence of so-called "keyhole-" or "pinhole-" channels, whose behavior is dictated by effects other than single scattering.
 To wit, low-rank channel transfer matrices are possible even when the entries into those matrices are uncorrelated.
-[20] also gave a channel model that could explain the behavior by decomposing the channel correlation matrix into three terms.
-The papers [22] and [23] investigated the influence of polarization.
-The model of [24] is mainly suitable for experimental 1Strictly speaking, one needs to distinguish between specular reflection and diffuse scattering, as those are different propagation processes.
-In this paper, however, we will use the expression "scattering" and "scatterers" to encompass both those effects.

-analysis and site-specific modeling.
+In [20], a channel model that could explain the behavior by decomposing the channel correlation matrix into three terms was given.
+In [22] and [23], the influence of polarization was investigated.
+The model of [24] is mainly suitable for experimental analysis and site-specific modeling.
 The review paper [18] gives a more detailed look at those different channel models.
 Finally, we mention the virtual channel model of Sayeed [25], which is a method for describing the effect of the channel on specific systems.
 It describes the channel transfer matrix in a beamspace whose resolution depends on the antenna configuration.
-It is thus more a system analysis tool than a propagation model, and can be used in conjunction with our model.
+It is thus more a system analysis tool than a propagation model and can be used in conjunction with our model.